-This section explains the Capital Gains Tax rates for gains made before the new tax rules take full effect beginning on the 6th of April 2016.
+This section explains the Capital Gains Tax rates for gains made after the new tax rules.
+The current CGT rate has full effect from the 6th of April 2016.

-CGT RATE BEFORE 6 APRIL 2016: You need to inform HMRC when you have finished working out if you need to pay Capital Gains Tax by the tax return online form or in paper form.
+RATE OF TAX ON GAINS: You will need to inform HMRC when you have finished working out if you need to pay Capital Gains Tax.

-Her Majesty's Revenue and Customs then calculate the total amount that you owe in Capital Gains Tax based on the tax rate for that particular year.
+Her Majesty's Revenue and Customs then calculate the total amount that you owe in Capital Gains Tax.
+They will base it on the tax rate for that particular year.